 I honestly think the answer is yes, though.
 It comes down to the challenge.

-Obviously, it is important to live in place I like and to work with good people.
+Obviously, it is important to live in a place I like and to work with good people.
 Beyond that, however, there needs to be the opportunity to continuously challenge myself and push things forward.
 And I’m not just talking about the volleyball.
 Organizing the Midwestern State team trip to Buenos Aires, for example, was a massive challenge that had nothing to do with the on-court work.
 Not that I don’t care about the team’s performance, because I definitely do.
 I just need for things to be multi-dimensional.